 You can pause a timed formative for the entire class, or for individual students, from our "view responses" tab.
 Please see the article on pausing a formative for step-by-step instructions!

-Display Questions in Random Order
+Display Questions in Random Order (Gold plan only)

 Select "Display questions in random order" and each student will see a different version.

 Note: When randomizing questions, the randomization will appear only on the students' end.
 The teacher's version will remain in the original order, including within the Preview mode.
 The responses tab for the teacher will also present the questions in the original order.

 When I chose to put questions in random order, it rearranged everything in my formative.
 Why?